martinchernyavskiy/Notes/CS/Hardware/ECE 252/Universal Computing Devices.md

 - More parallel structures, to do multiple things at once
 - More complicated hardware, allowing one to do some work in a single step rather than in multiple
 - Faster/closer/larger memory structures so it can access data faster and spend less time moving information around before/after computations

+## Design trade-offs

+- Faster devices require more hardware (cost more and use more power)
+- Cheaper devices use less silicon or fit fewer transistors than more expensive ones, so they don't have as much specialized hardware or parallel structures that increase performance)
+- Low-power devices cannot have as high clock-rate as high-power devices because of lower voltage which lowers the clock rat